rlauer6/perl-Amazon-Lambda-Runtime/README.md

 # Installation

 After you've installed all of the project dependencies, install the project by first cloning the project and creating a distribution tarball.
+Install the Perl module dependencies listed in _plambda-cpanfile_.

 ```
 git clone https://github.com/rlauer6/perl-Amazon-Lambda-Runtime.git